The empty bench. How many statewide offices are Democrats going to abandon in 2022?

 As the clock continues to run down, we’ll continue to watch to see if all is as bad as it seems.

-One thought on “The empty bench.
+8 thoughts on “The empty bench.
 How many statewide offices are Democrats going to abandon in 2022?”

 Lay the blame where it belongs…the hard shift to the left, socialist, marxist policies.